marisolpalmero/green-ietf/draft-eman-green-rfc6988bis-00.md

    should set the desired Power State and then update the actual Power State when the device or component changes.
 There are then two Power State (Class) control attributes: actual and requested.
     => Notion of intended/applied like NMDA in YANG

 - Enhance EMAN framework, to support a more robust and comprehensive Energy Efficiency Strategy.
 Let devices report whatever they can using existing interfaces, without waiting until they implement new capabilities determined by new or existing standards.
 Including the capability to integrate with external data sources, such as vendor datasheets that provide energy consumption information from various entities.
 Additionally, it encompasses the inclusion of metadata that cannot be directly implemented on network devices.
 Examples of such metadata are the origin of the energy (e.g., whether it is sourced from renewable resources) and the carbon emission factor specific to the location of the network entity.

 # Open Issues to be Discussed at the BoF

-- OPEN ISSUE FOR THE BOF: EMAN "eco system" includes many MIBs.
+   o EMAN "eco system" includes many MIBs.
 Which one are largely deployed ?
 Will they/How can they benefit of the GREEN works ?

-- OPEN ISSUE FOR THE BOF: Battery use cases migh be different 10 years after.
+   o Battery use cases migh be different 10 years after.
 Should it be addressed in a future charter?
+So far the decision is no

-- OPEN ISSUE FOR THE BOF: Do we need to keep a reference to the MIB object entPhysicalUUID (in section 4.4 from ENTITY-MIB v4) in case of legacy device (MIB)?
+   o Do we need to keep a reference to the MIB object entPhysicalUUID (in section 4.4 from ENTITY-MIB v4) in case of legacy device (MIB)?

-- OPEN ISSUE FOR THE BOF: the EMAN requirements and EMAN framework had a lot of emphasis on the "Reporting on Other Entities", typically smart PDU or PoE.
+   o The EMAN requirements and EMAN framework had a lot of emphasis on the "Reporting on Other Entities", typically smart PDU or PoE.
 Is this important?
    Should this be removed?
 Should it be addressed in a future charter?
    This is text about "Sections 7 and 8 contain requirements specific to Energy Management.
 Due to the nature of power supply, some monitoring and control functions are not conducted by interacting with the entity of interest but rather with other entities, for example, entities upstream in a power distribution tree."

       Expressed differently: Out of scope for the short term approach of EMAN framework enhancements, but might be good to call it out, EMAN doesn't include mechanisms for integrating occupancy sensors or user behavior analytics, which can be critical for optimizing HVAC, lighting, and other systems for energy efficiency.
 This is a key aspect for Smart Buildings and Data Centers energy efficiency metrics.

-- OPEN ISSUE FOR THE BOF:
-   It's not clear whether we need new Power State (Set)?
+   o It's not clear whether we need new Power State (Set)?
 Maybe not but we need to explain the mapping of existing energy efficient features to specific Power States

 # References

 ## Normative References

-   [ANSI-TIA-1057]
-              Telecommunications Industry Association, ANSI-
-              TIA-1057-2006, "TIA Standard -- Telecommunications -- IP
-              Telephony Infrastructure -- Link Layer Discovery Protocol for Media Endpoint Devices", April 2006.

    [IEC.61850-7-4]
               International Electrotechnical Commission, "Communication